bazelbuild/bazel/site/docs/skylark/concepts.md

 Some differences with Python should be noted:

 * All data structures are immutable.
+This is temporary, lists and dicts will be made mutable in the future.

 * All global values are constant (they cannot be reassigned).

-* Heterogeneous lists and dictionaries are forbidden.
+* Heterogeneous lists are forbidden.
+This is temporary and will be allowed in the future.

-* The type of a variable may not change, e.g. this is forbidden:
-  `a = 2; a = "str"`

 * `x += y` is syntactic sugar for `x = x + y`.
 Even if `x` and `y` are lists, dicts or sets, the original value is not mutated, so references to `x`